-The contemporary dental disease has been extended to the joint due to multifactorial cause has defined as stress, mutilated occlusion, improper bite, sleep disorders may lead to change in the jaw position along with asymmetrical usage of muscles may cause spasm and alter the joint position (TMJ) in turn seating of the skull in the cervical vertebrae leading to spasm and pain radiating through neck, shoulder, back, hip muscle and the calf muscle in the leg.
+Stress, mutilated occlusion, improper bite, sleep disorders along with asymmetrical usage of muscles(chewing on only one side) may lead to change in the jaw position (TMJ).
+This in turn alters the seating of the skull in the cervical vertebrae leading to spasm and pain radiating through the neck, shoulder, back, hip muscle and the calf muscles in the leg.
 Neuromuscular dentistry ensures and manages the functions of the jaws in correlation with skull positions and orienting the skull positions to the entire body.

-Chewing on only one side can lead the teeth to migrate and form cant in the occlusal plane.
-This leads to uneven pain in the muscles of mastication.
-These small groups of muscles of mastication, in turn, have a strain on the larger group of muscles that is sternocleidomastoid muscles and trapezius muscles). .Both these large muscles are involved in positioning the skull and the mandibular to the cervical vertebrae.
+Chewing on only one side can lead the teeth to migrate and form cant(tilt) in the occlusal plane.
+This leads to pain in the muscles of chewing.
+These small groups of muscles of chewing, in turn, have a strain on the larger group of muscles that is neck and shoulder muscles (sternocleidomastoid muscles and trapezius muscles). .Both these large muscles are involved in positioning the skull and the lower jaw to the cervical vertebrae.

 Changes in postures and disorientation can cause pain in the neck, shoulder, L4, and L5 (center of the body), sciatic muscles, leg, and foot.

 Neuro muscular orthodontist can help provide coordination between the joints, muscles, teeth orientation by correcting the bite and making the patient chew bilaterally.
 With this, the teeth position will be made stable, and body posture is improved and pain will be relieved.

 What are the symptoms of neuromuscular / oro facial pain?

 Smile and glow diagnostic protocol for Neuromuscular disorder